 - a.
 The provision of sporting, social, academic and religious activities through Union clubs and societies is a key function of Christ Church Students' Union.
 The Union is committed to ensuring the health, safety and welfare of all members of Union clubs and societies.
 Inevitably, there are risks associated with sports clubs and societies. - b.
-Responsibility for the Union's clubs and societies lies with the Membership Services Manager and responsibility for implementing the Health, Safety and Wellbeing Policy in the Union's sports clubs and societies is delegated to the relevant staff member. - c.
-Volunteer Safety Officers will be expected to conduct risk assessments for their activities, equipment and any trips that they organise.
-Assistance in managing the health, safety and wellbeing of their club or society will be provided by the relevant activities staff member. - d.
-The Union will provide compulsory health and safety training for Volunteer Officers failure to attend will result in the club or society's budget being frozen. - e.
+Responsibility for the Union's clubs and societies lies with the Head of Engagement & Deputy CEO, and responsibility for implementing the Health, Safety and Wellbeing Policy in the Union's sports clubs and societies is delegated to the relevant staff member.

+- c.
+The Opportunities Manager will conduct annual risk assessments for all clubs and societies' standard activities (excluding trips).
+Assistance in managing the health, safety and wellbeing of their club or society will be provided by the relevant Opportunities staff member. - d.
+The Union will provide health and safety training for Club and Society committee members; failure to attend may result in the removal of individuals from committee positions. - e.
 Many clubs and societies organise trips away for their members, these may be mountaineering trips, visits to museums, sports tours abroad, trips to conferences.
 These trips represent one of the main risks for clubs/societies and as such strict procedures are in place to identify and minimise such risks.
 Prior to any trip, the club or society must complete a Trip Registration Form and risk assessment. - f.
-Many clubs and societies possess equipment relevant to their particular activity; this may be rowing boats, mountaineering equipment.
-Equipment represents another risk for clubs and societies and as such, the following procedures must be adhered to;

-- All equipment must be purchased through the Union, in accordance with its financial procedures.
-All equipment must be logged with the Membership Services Manager; - All sports equipment must be thoroughly checked to ensure fitness for purpose, at least annually, by the Safety Officer, written records of these checks must be kept; - iii.
+Many clubs and societies possess equipment relevant to their particular activity; this may be kayaks, poles, goalposts, etc. Equipment represents another risk for clubs and societies and as such, the following procedures must be adhered to; - All equipment must be purchased through the Union, in accordance with its financial procedures.
+All equipment must be logged with the Opportunities Manager; - All sports equipment must be thoroughly checked to ensure fitness for purpose, at least annually, by a member of the club committee, written records of these checks must be kept; - iii.
 All sports equipment should be checked for fitness for purpose each time it is used.
-In particular, equipment used for 'dangerous' sports such as mountaineering and canoeing, must be thoroughly checked each time it is used and in line with national sport bodies recommendations; and - iv.
+In particular, equipment used for 'dangerous' sports such as climbing and canoeing, must be thoroughly checked each time it is used and in line with national sport bodies recommendations; and - iv.
 On an annual basis, each club and society will be required to complete a risk assessment form for their activity and for the space in which they will be conducting their activities.
-The completed risk assessment forms must be reviewed by the Membership Services Manager.
+The completed risk assessment forms must be reviewed by the Head of Engagement & Deputy CEO.
 Strategies to address any risks that have been identified must be developed and implemented.